zipreport/zipreport/README.md

 - Reports are packed in a single file for easy distribution or bundling;
 - Optional MIME processor to embed resources in a single email message;
 - Support for generated JS content (with zipreport-server or zipreport-cli);
-- Support for headers, page numbers and ToC (via third party javascript);
+- Support for headers, page numbers and ToC (via PagedJS, see below);

 **Requirements**: